Table of Contents

 - Performance Metrics Visualization: Reports offer visual representations of network performance metrics.
 Through charts, graphs, and dashboards, you can easily understand and interpret the performance data.
 Visualizations provide a clear overview of key metrics, trends, and patterns, enabling you to identify areas of concern or improvement.

 - Trend Analysis: Reports allow you to analyze historical data and identify performance trends over time.
-By tracking metrics like bandwidth utilization, latency, or packet loss, you can identify recurring patterns, peak usage periods, or specific events that impact performance.
+By tracking metrics like bandwidth utilization, network utilization, latency, or packet loss, you can identify recurring patterns, peak usage periods, or specific events that impact performance.
 Trend analysis helps in understanding long-term performance behaviour and detecting anomalies.